Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/04_Logical_device_and_queues.md

 because you can create all of the command buffers on multiple threads and then submit them all at once on the main thread with a single low-overhead call.

-Vulkan lets you to assign priorities to queues to influence the scheduling of command buffer execution using floating point numbers between `0.0` and `1.0`.
+Vulkan lets you assign priorities to queues to influence the scheduling of command buffer execution using floating point numbers between `0.0` and `1.0`.
 This is required even if there is only a single queue: